Teaching Kids Self-Compassion: A Relational 4-Step Framework

 • Dragon – a mix of different patterns

 Children take a short quiz and discover their animal.
 This does two important things.
-First, it creates distance (a child can say “I have a beaver habit” instead of “I am an anxious kid”).
+First, it creates cognitive distance.
+For example, a child can say “I have the beaver habit” instead of “I am an anxious kid.”
 Second, it communicates common humanity: other children have these patterns too.

 This reduction in shame is not accidental.
 It is the foundation for growth.